 Click Start, Run, and type charmap and press Enter.

-What font should I use in Character Map?
+What font should I use in the Character Map?

-Example of inserting a checkmark into Microsoft Word
+Charmap example of inserting a check mark into Microsoft Word

 - Open Microsoft Word and Charmap.

-- Once the checkmark is entered into the characters to copy text box, click the Copy button.
+- Once the check mark is entered in the characters to copy text box, click the Copy button.

 - Switch back to Microsoft Word and then paste the checkbox into the document.